How to Decorate Your Home for Cheap

 There’s nothing like a new coat of paint to give you a brand new outlook every time you walk through your home.
 And if you’re willing to learn how to do it yourself, it won’t even have to be that pricey.

-“Painting is a nice way to add some interior design without breaking the bank,” suggested Jeff Neal, a project manager with Penn Coat Inc.
+“Painting is a nice way to add some interior design without breaking the bank,” suggested Jeff Neal, a project manager with Capital Coating.

 “Instead of buying new molding, you can paint it.
 Or, instead of replacing the handrails, those can be painted.
 It’s much cheaper to paint cabinets than ripping out old ones and replacing them.
 And a person can even use epoxy paint on a counter to give it a faux marble finish.